Tom-Harkness/projecteuler/README.md

 # Project Euler

 ### Purpose:
 Repository to track completion of Project Euler problems.
-Mainly in C, some in Python.
+Mainly in C and Python

 ## Problems solved:

 ### C:
 <ul>
-<li>May 27, 2021: 9 out of 757
+<li>May 27, 2021: 10 out of 757
 </ul>

 ### Python:
 <ul>
-<li>May 27, 2021: 0 out of 757
+<li>May 27, 2021: 14 out of 757
 </ul>